demandchain/developer.offerengine.com/content/v1/full_purchase.md

 #### credit card attribute

 credit_card_id
-: _String_  Unique identifier for credit card used to make this purchase
+: _String_  Unique identifier for purchase card used to make this purchase

 #### deal attributes